crystal-lang/rfcs/text/0017-improved-annotations.md

 # Unresolved questions

 - Nailing down the exact semantics, esp related to inheritance
+- Exact naming/semantics of `macro annotated`

 # Future possibilities

-- Ability to define a new `macro annotated` macro into a class-based annotation that is invoked when that annotation is applied, and would allow setting/mutating the args provided to the annotation
+- Improve `macro annotated` to run its body.
 - More locations that annotation's could be used